typpo/blog/source/_posts/2012-12-16-an-introduction-to-custom-shaders-with-three-dot-js.markdown

 ## ANGLE and Hidden Compatibility Issues

-If you develop on Linux like me (or a mac), *make sure to test on Windows*.
+If you develop on Linux like me (or a mac), *be sure to test on Windows*.
 There are nontrivial differences between webgl on Chrome/Firefox on Windows versus Linux/OSX.

 This is because in nearly all cases, Windows users are running Microsoft's proprietary DirectX instead of OpenGL.
 The GLSL is automatically translated to HLSL (DirectX's equivalent) via [ANGLE](http://code.google.com/p/angleproject/).
 Although ANGLE is great because it makes webgl work on Windows, you may occasionally run into some issues.